apache/metron/metron-analytics/metron-profiler-spark/README.md

 ## Introduction

-Using the [Streaming Profiler](../metron-profiler/README.md) in [Apache Storm](http://storm.apache.org) allows you to create profiles based on the stream of telemetry being captured, enriched, triaged, and indexed by Metron.
+Using the [Streaming Profiler](../metron-profiler-storm/README.md) in [Apache Storm](http://storm.apache.org) allows you to create profiles based on the stream of telemetry being captured, enriched, triaged, and indexed by Metron.
 This does not allow you to create a profile based on telemetry that was captured in the past.

 There are many cases where you might want to produce a profile from telemetry in the past.
-This is referred to as "profile seeding".
+This is referred to as profile seeding or backfilling.

 * As a Security Data Scientist, I want to understand the historical behaviors and trends of a profile so that I can determine if the profile has predictive value for model building.